-Best LIFX alternatives
+Best LIFX Alternatives in 2022

 Xiaomi doesn't just make phones; it actually has a massive collection of smart home devices, including its Yeelight smart lights.
 Like Philips Hue, Yeelights come in a wide variety of form factors, so you can buy what works best for your home — whether that's a bulb, lamp, night light, or even a candela.

-TP-Link is an established smart home brand, and its Kasa LB130 bulb is a good option that, like LIFX's bulbs, doesn't require a hub to control.
+TP-Link is an established smart home brand, and its Kasa Smart light bulb is a good option that, like LIFX's bulbs, doesn't require a hub to control.
 Get this if the LIFX bulbs are too expensive or your local store doesn't have them in stock.

 If you don't care about colors and all you want is a light you can turn on and off from your phone, GE's C-Life bulb is as simple as it gets.
 By default, it can only be controlled over Bluetooth, but you can buy a separate hub if you'd rather use Alexa or Google Assistant.
 Best of all, it's very inexpensive.

-Nanoleaf Aurora Rhythm
+Nanoleaf Aurora Rhythm Edition

 Nanoleaf doesn't sell light bulbs, but if you're looking for an alternative to the LIFX Tile, the Aurora Rhythm is a fun and eye-catching product that lets you light up your room and even coordinates colored lights with music.
 What's more, you can buy a hardware controller to change the colors of the panels.

 There are plenty of smart lights to choose from, and the best options will come down to your wants and needs.
-I've been using LIFX bulbs for years, but I just bought my first Philips Hue bulb because the included wall-mountable remote works perfectly in our guest room that doesn't have a light switch, and a few people on the team swear by their Nanoleaf Aurora panels.
+I've been using LIFX bulbs for years, but I just bought my first Philips Hue bulb because the included wall-mountable remote works perfectly in our guest room that doesn't have a light switch, There are also a few people on the team that swear by their Nanoleaf Aurora panels.

+LIFX bulbs are great, but they aren't the be all, end all.
+There are plenty of options from which to choose in all price points, and with different features.
+And some, like the Sengled Pulse LED Smart Bulb add other features you might not even have thought you wanted, like the ability to double as a portable wireless speaker, too.

 Find what works best for you, and don't be afraid to buy into multiple brands!
 After all, almost all of them can be controlled by your virtual assistant.